top of page

 IMPORTANT REMINDERS

-• Event Participation Form MUST be submitted NO later 1st December 2023.
+• Event Participation Form MUST be submitted NO later 19th November 2024.

 • Trackers: Please remember that GPS tracker service at ALL times is not a-given, you should particularly note this if sharing any live links with supporters.
-Please see the tracking section later in this document.

 • Insurance: You need insurance.
 If you are bringing your own bike, please ensure it is insured against loss, theft and/ or damage.
 You will need a medical repatriation and evacuation policy that has a minimum of $500 000 trip cover on it.
 You will submit this to us pre-event and we will ensure we have the correct number to call your insurer if we need to evacuate you or provide serious medical attention.
-We also highly recommend a policy that covers you for curtailment and non-attendance.
+We also highly recommend a policy that covers you for curtailment and non-attendance

 • Entry requirements: As a British passport holder you do not need a visa to enter Chile or Argentina.
 It is your responsibility to check the entry requirements from your country of origin and the passport you are travelling with.